So, what is a good online catalog of chemicals, you may ask?

 It should adapt to the versatility of the searches for chemicals: search by keywords (or “free-text search”), search by chemical identifiers (CAS, EC, INCI…), search by filters of facets (customers navigate by selecting applications, functions, families, compliance & certifications, availability…), search by quantitative properties (e.g. a polymer with an density between 0.82 and 1.1 g/cm3) or even search by molecular structures.

-Since the #1 “customers” of these websites are Google’s robots, the catalog must be open and structured according to the Google’s guidelines.
-A few of the critical guidelines include readability, avoiding duplicate content, product description relevancy, presence of the searched keywords at the right frequency, and the ability to create a clear sitemap.
-The catalog should also contain decisive information on each product, “the meta tags” that make the work of the search engine robots easier to understand your pages (e.g. description, keywords, content-type).
+Since the #1 “customers” of these websites are Google’s robots, the catalog must be open and structured according to Google’s guidelines.
+A few of the critical guidelines include readability, avoiding duplicate content, product description relevancy, the presence of the searched keywords at the right frequency, and the ability to create a clear sitemap.
+The catalog should also contain decisive information on each product, “the meta tags” that make the work of the search engine robots easier to understand your pages (e.g., description, keywords, content-type).

-Beyond the product data, good catalogs give easy access to all the relevant documents including technical data sheets, brochures, and certificates.
-Plus, they include critical digital assets such as pictures, graphs, videos that will make the products more attractive and memorable.
+Beyond the product data, good catalogs give easy access to all the relevant documents, including technical data sheets, brochures, and certificates.
+Plus, they include critical digital assets such as pictures, graphs, and videos that will make the products more attractive and memorable.
 Enriching the product experience also means giving application or formulation recommendations, recommending products that fit well with one another, and suggesting formulation examples.

-Often, catalogs restrict access to some products only to some geographies or some groups of individuals – for example your sales force vs customers, or existing customers vs non-customers - which means that you need to store “permission-based access rules” for each product.
+Often, catalogs restrict access to some products only to some geographies or some groups of individuals – for example, your sales force vs customers, or existing customers vs non-customers - which means that you need to store “permission-based access rules” for each product.

 Data stored in ERPs (e.g. SAP) |